 Grab a printable copy of the curry paste that helps home cooks like you cook different curries in 30 minutes or less:

-Looking for a curry with less than 10 ingredients?
-Try this Kerala fish curry with nadan flavors of coconut and pearl onions.
+Looking for an easy curry with less than 10 ingredients?
+Try the Kerala fish curry or Kerala dal curry with nadan flavors of coconut and pearl onions.

 More Chicken Recipes